-Graduates with a four-year degree in chemistry or biochemistry (or its equivalent, with a minimum of 6 credits at the fourth year level), normally with at least B standing, may be admitted as candidates for the PhD degree.
+Graduates with a four-year degree in chemistry or biochemistry (or its equivalent, with a minimum of 6 credits at the fourth year level), normally with at least a B average, may be considered for admission as candidates for the PhD degree.
 Normally, however, such graduates must first register as candidates for the MSc degree.

-Graduates with an honours degree in chemistry (normally with at least B standing) may be considered for admission to the PhD degree.
+Graduates with an honours degree in chemistry (normally with at least a B average) may be considered for admission to the PhD degree.
 Normally, however, such graduates must first register as candidates for the MSc degree.
 If their progress is satisfactory they may apply for entry into the PhD program, generally after 24 months, and without necessarily completing the thesis requirements for the MSc degree.
 A graduate wishing to apply from the MSc program for admission to the PhD program must write a report of her or his year's research and submit this for approval to an examining committee.